Dhofar: Archaeology

 At Aybut Al-Auwal ("First Aybut") in Wadi Aybut (west-central Nejd), a site was discovered in 2011 containing more than 100 surface scatters of stone tools belonging to a regionally specific lithic industry, the late Nubian Complex, known previously only from Northeast Africa.
 Two optically stimulated luminescence age estimates place the Arabian Nubian Complex at 106,000 years old.
 This provides evidence for a distinct Middle Stone Age technocomplex in southern Arabia around the earlier part of the Marine Isotope Stage 5.
 Bronze Age sites of the Dhofar Survey include tomb complexes found at Hodor (al-Hudfir).

 Ancient times

 Venetian merchant Marco Polo wrote of Dhofar in The Travels of Marco Polo (c.
 1300), stating:

 Dhofar was a major exporter of frankincense in ancient times, with some of it being traded as far as China.

-Al-Baleed (also spelled Al Blaid), an area near Salalah which contains numerous archeological finds, used to serve as the home of the Manjawi Civilization from the 12th-to-16th centuries.
+Al-Baleed (also spelled Al Blaid), an area near Salalah which contains numerous archeological finds, used to serve as the home of the Manjawi Civilization from the 12th to 16th centuries.

-Prior to Omani rule, a portion of Dhofar was partially part of the sultanate of Kathiri, and later mostly controlled by tribes of Al-Hakli (Qara), thus given the name "Qara Mountain Range".
-It is thought that Al-Shahri were the original inhabitants of Dhofar.
+Prior to Omani rule, Dhofar was part of the sultanate of Kathiri, and was later mostly controlled by the tribes of Al-Hakli (Qara), thus given the name "Qara Mountain Range".
+Al-Shahri were believed to be the original inhabitants of Dhofar.